 The Student Expectations, Rights and Responsibilities Statement is provided to educate students, faculty and staff on expectations of behavior while engaged in community development.

 Disenchantment with college can be caused by a wide variety of factors: academic stress, relationship issues, peer pressure, or homesickness are just a few examples.
 You might want to ask your student if he or she is feeling homesick or missing friends or a significant other.
 Some resources you could suggest:

 - Talk with a counselor in Counseling Services or a residence hall staff member.

-- Visit with Student Life to find ways of becoming involved on campus.
+- Visit with Student Involvement to find ways of becoming involved on campus.